 As is self-evident, this is a demonstration of the feasibility of associated pricing decisions being counter-inflationary helping promote a simultaneous rise in the real incomes of both producers and consumers.
 It should be emphasised that this process has continued unabated while monetary policy has gone through several cycles.
 It has occurred in spite of monetary policy.

 The rise in real incomes of both producers and consumers can be visualised in the diagram below as an overall desirable movement from left to right.Real income is the purchasing power of nominal income.
 Nominal income is the value of income measured in currency units.
 Real income is measured by dividing nominal income by the product of quantities of needed products and their unit prices.
 If unit prices rise, the purchasing power declines with real incomes.
 Therefore nominal incomes do not provide a reliable estimate of their value.

-In the graph below there are two lines equivalent to a nominal income of 1 and another equivalent to a nominal income of 2.
+In the graph above there are two lines equivalent to a nominal income of 1 and another equivalent to a nominal income of 2.

 Point "a" is a starting point where nominal income is 1 and unit prices are also 1 and the real income is 1.
 If average unit prices are reduced from 1 to 0.75 real incomes rise to point "b", a further decline down to 0.50 traverses point "c" to end up at point "d" where real income has risen to 2.
 In the case of inflation, for example unit prices rising by 50%, real income declines to point f.
 A doubling of unit prices halves real income.